khaihernlow/whisperboard/README.md

 4. **Attendee Credentials**: You'll need to create:
    - An API key from your Attendee dashboard
-   - A webhook URL that points to your locally running instance of this demo via ngrok.
+   - A webhook URL that points to your locally running instance of this application via ngrok.

 ## Setup Instructions